-Dr. Beers is an intuitive catalyst; she works within the area of consciousness, non-dogmatic spirituality, and healing childhood wounds, specifically the mother and colonization wounds.
-In her practice, she is passionate about supporting people on their healing journey and reclaiming their power.
+Dr. Beers is an intuitive catalyst; she works within the area of consciousness, non-dogmatic spirituality, and healing childhood wounds, specifically intergenerational and racial trauma (colonization), and the mother wound.
 Dr. Beers brings a compassionate, honest and nurturing approach to her work with clients.
-Aided by deeply intentional interactions in a sacred context, she provides transformative experiences that assist others to develop a new personal philosophy and a renewed outlook on issues and matters that concern them.
-Making room for healing, self-acceptance, greater joy and deeper connections with others.
-If you are having difficulty in your most intimate relationships, are feeling limited, uncertain, and struggling to make the hard decisions in life, shift and listen deeply to this cycle by reaching out to my private practice admin (Crescent Roots Psychology)
+Aided by trauma informed care and deeply intentional interactions in a sacred context, together with the client, they cultivate transformative experiences that assist with developing a clearer personal philosophy and a renewed outlook on issues and matters that concern them.
+Clearing space for healing, self-acceptance, greater joy and deeper connections with others.
+May you accept the shadows that illuminate you and may you be motivated by love, for yourself and others.

 The shadow is the parts of the self that are rejected, disowned, denied and projected onto others.
 According to Carl Jung, the shadow is the repressed ‘‘dark side’’ of our personality (negative traits people resist, such as socially or religiously depreciated emotions and impulses like lust, selfishness, envy, and anger).
 Recognizing and reconciling what is repressed from the consciousness of self and even the collective- society addresses pathology and imbalance that would otherwise intensify and thrive.